davidDuymelinck/mengine/README.md

 - renderFile: renders a file based template
 - render: renders a string based template

+Template engines that have a renderFile and render method:

+- haml
+- jade

 Mengine has a second parameter which allows you to add or overwrite the template engine configuration.

 config/template_engine/ejs.js